• Skip to primary navigation

 Rincon de la Vieja National Park – Mud Pots and Waterfall Hikes

-Rincon de la Vieja National Park, home to the active Rincon de la Vieja volcano has several hiking trails leading to beautiful viewpoints, breathtaking waterfalls and other natural attractions in the dry tropical forest.
-There is no doubt that this park offers some of the best hiking in Costa Rica!
+Rincon de la Vieja National Park, home to the active Rincon de la Vieja volcano offers visitors a great day hiking in the tropical dry forest.

 Entrance Fee and Hours